-Figure 5 Altimetry and gravimetry data for the Greenland ice sheet included in the IMBIE analysis of Shepherd et al., 2020
+Figure 8 Altimetry and gravimetry data for the Greenland ice sheet included in the IMBIE analysis of Shepherd et al., (2020)

-: CCI Reference
+Reference : ST-DTU-ESA-GISCCI+-CAR-00)1

+Version : 4.0 page

-: ST-DTU-ESA-GISCCI-CAR-001
+Date : 2022-05-06 16/40

 Given the challenges listed above in interpreting SEC for mass balance estimates, new developments (Sørensen et al., 2015; Levinsen et al., 2015) are crucial.
 These include an enhanced understanding of the firn densification process (Vandecrux et al., 2020; Hansen et al., 2021).
 Capturing the densification process is crucial, especially as this process is highly climate dependent and thus undergoing change over time.
 Over the same region, a laser altimeter might observe a surface lowering, while a radar altimeter observes a rising reflection horizon.
 The actual mass change may in turn be derived from space-borne gravimetry, but at a very low resolution and with significant uncertainties.
 Combining different types of satellite data (including the ECVs produced in the IS-CCI), validated with ground observations, is probably the most viable path for deriving the contribution to sea level change by the Greenland Ice Sheet.
-In a new GIS\CCI paper Simonsen et al. (2021) combine both laser and radar altimetry to do just this.
+In a new GIS_CCI paper Simonsen et al. (2021) combine both laser and radar altimetry to do just this.

-The new 28 year Greenland Mass budget produced is compared with GMB and MFID ECVs as an external check on the process.
+The new 28 year Greenland Mass budget (see Figure 9) is compared with GMB and MFID ECVs as an external check on the process.
 This new study is particularly valuable as it covers the exceptionally high melt year of 2019 and the return to slightly more average conditions in 2020 that were not covered by the Shepherd et al (2020) IMBIE study.
-Simonsen et al. (2021) among other results show that high snowfall in October 2016 followed by a relatively cool summer in 2017 produced the first and so far only positive or neutral mass budget Although reported the year since 2000. at time on the polar (http://polarportal.dk/nyheder/nyheder/heavy-snowfall-in-greenland/) and via the Carbon Brief seasonal summary, these results based on remote sensing observations confirm the initial estimates and give us enhanced confidence in the modelled SMB approach for near real-time monitoring using weather and climate models.
+Simonsen et al. (2021) among other results show that high snowfall in October 2016 followed by a relatively cool summer in 2017 produced the first and so far only positive or neutral mass budget year since 2000.
+Although reported at the time on the polarportal (www.polarportal.dk/english), these results based on remote sensing observations confirm the initial estimates and give us enhanced confidence in the modelled SMB approach for near real-time monitoring using weather and climate models.

-Figure 6.
-Greenland ice sheet mass change derived from calibrated altimetry by Simonsen et al. (2021)
+Figure 9: Greenland ice sheet mass change derived from calibrated altimetry by Simonsen et al. (2021)

 A further conclusion of the Simonsen et al (2021) study is the focus on the importance of spatial variability in Greenland.
 The positive mass balance year in 2016/2017 is a result of summing SMB over the whole of Greenland, but mass input from snowfall was focused very much in eastern Greenland.
-The weather systems that brought this snowfall were two atmospheric rivers bringing large amiunts of precipitation direct from the tropics and associated with two extra-tropical cyclones (the former hurricanes Nicole and Matthew).
-These events were sufficient in aggregate to offset the summer melt season but the western part of Greenland still experienced a relatively high mass loss due to summer melt and Figure 7 shows that even though Eastern Greenland received a large amount of additional precipitation, it was not sufficient to push the ice sheet into a significantly positive balance.
+The weather systems that brought this snowfall were two atmospheric rivers bringing large amounts of precipitation direct from the tropics and associated with two extra-tropical cyclones (the former hurricanes Nicole and Matthew).
+These events were sufficient in aggregate to offset the summer melt season but the western part of Greenland still experienced a relatively high mass loss due to summer melt and Figure 10 shows that even though Eastern Greenland received a large amount of additional precipitation, it was not sufficient to push the ice sheet into a significantly positive balance.